 Pressure Sores - Topic Overview

-cause the skin to break down and form an open sore (ulcer).
+cause the skin to break down and form an open sore.

 can range from red areas on the surface

 of the skin to severe tissue damage that goes deep into muscle and bone.
-These
+They usually form over